Nowosad/colorblindcheck/README.md

-For example, the above output shows that the minimal distance between colors in the input palette is about 12; however, the minimum distance between colors simulation of protanopia is only about 2.
-It can suggest that some colors in this palette would not be distinguishable by people with protanopia.
+For example, the above output shows that the minimal distance between colors in the input palette is about 12; however, the minimum distance between colors simulation of tritanopia is only about 2.
+It can suggest that some colors in this palette would not be distinguishable by people with color vision deficiencies.

 The `palette_dist()` function calculates distances between the colors in the input palette, as well as in a simulation of the selected color